Who owns the search indexes

 - …

-- bing.com has own index and reselling it to:
+- bing.com has its own index and resells it to:

 - yahoo.com